 Blood clotting (thrombosis) is a natural way for the body to stop internal and external bleeding.
 Without this ability we could not survive - we would have died of internal bleeding.
-But people hear the word thrombosis rather in terms of disease states where a blood clot ( thrombus ) develops pathologically within the blood vessels and threatens the affected organ with a heart attack - clogging the artery with a blood clot.
-Affected organs are very often heart, but thrombosis is common in the brain, liver, kidneys, limbs, and where there is internal damage to the blood vessels eg due to atherosclerosis or varices .
+But people hear the word thrombosis rather in relation to disease states where a blood clot ( thrombus ) occurs pathologically within the blood vessels and threatens the affected organ with a heart attack - clogging the artery with a blood clot.
+Affected organ is very often heart, but thrombosis is common in the brain, liver, kidneys, limbs, and where there is internal damage to the blood vessels eg due to atherosclerosis or varicose veins .

 Thrombosis of the arteries of the heart (coronary arteries) and the brain is the focal point of medical prevention because it is the direct cause of the heart attack and heart stroke .
 Thrombosis is usually a concomitant phenomenon of atherosclerosis.
 The body perceives atherosclerosis of the affected artery as damaged and tries to "repair" it by forming a blood clot.
-When the thrombus grows in size in the affected artery, the blood stream will tear it and carry it to the nearest narrowing (usually bifurcation of the artery) where the thrombus arteries are completely blocked.
-If this happens in the heart, the result is myocardial infarction, which is accompanied by severe pain.
-In contrast, the cerebral infarction is completely painless and will result in functional damage due to the necrosis of the affected part of the brain.
+When the thrombus grows in size in the affected artery, the blood stream tears it and carries it to the nearest narrowing (usually the bifurcation of the artery), where the thrombus thrombus completely clogs.
+If this happens in the heart, the result is a myocardial infarction that is accompanied by severe pain.
+In contrast, the cerebral infarction is completely painless and shows functional damage due to the necrosis of the affected part of the brain.

-In light of these dangers, it is understandable that doctors try to prevent thrombosis in susceptible patients.
-In practice, it is such that the affliction (eg, cardiac disease with already developed atherosclerosis ) permanently takes medications that interfere with or slow down the process of blood coagulation - have anticoagulant effects .
+In light of the above-mentioned dangers, it is understandable that doctors try to prevent thrombosis in susceptible patients.
+In practice, it is such that the affliction (eg, cardiac disease with already developed atherosclerosis ) permanently takes medications that disrupt or slow down the blood coagulation - have anticoagulant effects .
 By this, the balance between growth and re-dissolution of the thrombi in the affected arteries moves towards dissolution and the risk of heart attack decreases.

 In this way, warfarin and aspirin are often used against thrombosis.
 Warfarin is a typical Paracelsus medicine, ie an anticoagulant, which is used as a drug in microscopic doses .
-Aspirin is also well known as "thinning blood" and, in addition, in a heart attack it limits cell damage by its pronounced anti-inflammatory action .
+Aspirin is also well known to "thin the blood" and, in addition, in a heart attack, it limits cell damage by its pronounced anti-inflammatory action .
 However, warfarin and aspirin do not meet the definition of adaptogen.
 It appears that antithrombotic and protective agents are also found among adaptogens, and that in risk patients, long-term treatment with Paracelsus anticoagulants can be equally replaced by the use of herbs and herbal mixtures that often contribute to the overall long-term health of the patient.

 Adaptogens with anti-thrombosis activity

-Ginseng radix rubra inhibits blood clotting through arachidonate, collagen and thrombin pathway ( Yun2001ekr ).
-The IC50 of these effects ranges between 600-800μg / ml ( Jin2007aaa , Yu2006aaa ).
+Ginseng radix rubra inhibits blood clotting through the arachidonate, collagen and thrombin pathway ( Yun2001ekr ).
+The IC 50 of these effects ranges between 600-800μg / ml ( Jin2007aaa , Yu2006aaa ).
 Ginsenoside Rk 1 strongly counteracts thrombosis following a pathway of arachidonic acid in the platelets ( Ju2012mia ).
-In comparison to the reference aspirin , the Lee2009paa and Lee2010iag ginsenosides Rk1 and Rg5 have the following effective doses:
+In comparison with the reference aspirin , the Lee2009paa and Lee2010iag ginsenosides Rk1 and Rg5 have the following effective doses:

-- Collagen pathway thrombosis : Investigated ginsenosides do not work with this pathway.
+- Collagen tracheal thrombosis : Investigated ginsenosides do not act on this path.

 Herbal treatment of thrombosis in TČM

 Traditional Chinese medicine against thrombosis commonly prescribes the standard herbal blend Xiao Shuan Tong Luo (Chuan Xiong - rhizoma chuanxiong 120g, Dan Shen - radix salviae miltiorrhizae 90g, Huang Qi - radix astragali 180g, Ze Xie - rhizoma alismatis 60g, San Qi - radix notoginseng 60g, Huai Hua - flos sophorae immaturus 30g, Mu Xiang - radix aucklandiae 30g).
-Though MSC does not come from Western science, in 2015, a scientific study, Zhao2015aee, confirming the effect of the Xiao Shuan Tong Luo mixture against arterial and venous thrombosis has emerged.
+The Zhao2015aee study confirmed the effect of this mixture (Xiao Shuan Tong Luo) against arterial and venous thrombosis.